Preventing Sexual Harassment at Work

 - Potentially also online activity which is seen by colleagues and impacts on workplace relationships.

-What reasonable steps do you need to take to prevent sexual harassment?
+What ‘all reasonable steps’ do you need to take to prevent sexual harassment?

-The new legislation looks to move from dealing with sexual harassment when it occurs to being proactive in reducing the chance of it happening in the first place.
-That means you must be proactive, considering in advance where risk lies in your business and reassess this risk if incidents occur.
-This will require a cultural shift for most organisations.
+The new legislation will require you to take ‘all’ reasonable steps to prevent sexual harassment which is a high standard.
+You must be proactive, considering in advance where risk lies in your business and reassess this risk if incidents occur.
 Each organisation will have different challenges and risks, and will need to decide how best to reduce these.

 To find out more about what this means in practice, click on the other tabs in this guide to find out more.
 In addition to this general guidance, we can support you with advice and training to help you implement this guidance.
 We’re working with organisations to support them through the specific issues and risks they face and we’re here to help you too.
 Please get in touch if you’d like to discuss.